 It’s time for a new car, yes!
 Finally!
 Now that my youngest son has successfully tackled the stick shift, I can pass the keys on to him.
-My now 11-year-old white (marshmallow) Volkswagen, Jetta has served me proud, it took us to California when the kids were small and plowed to the tops of ski hills with a honk and a wave, as we passed the occasional luxury car stuck in the snow on the side of the road.
+My now 11-year-old white (marshmallow) Volkswagen, Jetta has served me proud.
+It took us to California when the kids were small and ploughed to the tops of ski hills with a honk and a wave, as we passed the occasional SUV stuck in the snow on the side of the road.
 With a Sicilian trunk, you could literally fit a dead body and then some.
 People were always amazed at what the little car could pack.

 My first car was a 1981 Ford Mustang, a surprise graduation gift from my parents.
 My father worked for Ford and was determined to find me a safe and reliable car.
-Not only was this the best first car ever but it was definitely the start of my love affair with cars.
-Prior to my mustang, I had test driven several convertible two-seater sports cars, for which I couldn’t get enough of, (who can forget Richard Gere in American Gigolo, driving his convertible 450SL, F’N HOT!)
-So, in 1986 I purchased a 1979 Fiat Spider, another fun car, a beautiful navy blue with tan interior, amazing stereo!
+Not only was this the best first car ever, but it was definitely the start of my love affair with cars.
+Before my mustang, I had test-driven several convertible two-seater sports cars, for which I couldn’t get enough of, (who can forget Richard Gere in American Gigolo, driving his convertible 450SL, F’N HOT!)
+In 1986 I purchased a 1979 Fiat Spider, another fun car, navy blue with a tan interior, great stereo too!
 After driving around in my Fiat for a few years, I decided the cost of maintenance was more than my bank account could handle.
 With Fiat being the acronym for “fix it again Toni,” I should have been wiser.
-So with that, my parents stepped in, again and suggested I drive something a little more practical .
-Introducing… my new Honda Prelude, this relationship didn’t last long, 6 months to be exact, a bit, “boring,” so in 1989 I purchased and fell in love with an Alfa Romeo “Graduate”, named after the film classic.
-It was the car of my dreams, with the roof down and the wind in my hair, it was my baby, complete with personalized “LLOREA” plates…too much?
+So with that, my parents stepped in, again, and suggested I drive something a little more practical.
+Introducing, my new Honda Prelude, this relationship didn’t last long, 6 months to be exact, a bit, “boring,” so in 1989 I purchased and fell in love with an Alfa Romeo “Graduate”, named after the film classic.
+It was the car of my dreams, with the roof down and the wind in my hair, it was my baby, complete with personalised “LLOREA” plates…too much?

 What would Mrs Robinson choose?
-In the movie, “The Graduate” Mrs Robinson was seducing a much younger Dustin Hoffman… would she choose the sporty new Fiat, it’s barely consenting age…
+In the movie, “The Graduate” Mrs Robinson was seducing a much younger Dustin Hoffman… would she like the sporty new Fiat, it’s barely consenting age…

 As for my Alfa Romeo, it still ranks hands down as my favourite car.
 I know, I’m probably over thinking my decision, once the nice weather kicks in, I’m sure I’ll know what to do.